chinchalinchin/golem/docs/index.md

     !!! tip
         Look for **High Idle Time**.
 If the agent spends >50% of the time doing nothing, the model will converge to inaction.

+=== "3.
+Inspect"

+    Verify your dataset is balanced and normalized before training.

+    ```bash
+    python main.py inspect
+    ```

 === "4.
 Train"

     Run the **Behavioral Cloning** loop to create a `.pth` model file.

     ```bash
-    # Trains on ALL available data modules
+    # Trains on ALL available data modules, applying Mirror Augmentation
-    python main.py train
+    python main.py train --module all
     ```

 === "5.
+Audit"

+    Run a diagnostic Brain Scan to check for class-imbalance failures (like the Pacifist or Zoolander bugs).

+    ```bash
+    python main.py audit --module all
+    ```

+=== "6.
 Run "

     Watch the LNN play the game live.
+The agent maintains a persistent hidden state to process time continuously.

     ```bash
     python main.py run